 - Remove from the smoker and let sit for at least 30 minutes before removing from the basket and carving.

 - When the smoker has cooled enough, remove the foil from the bottom and discard.
 If using the Big Easy, use the self-cleaning feature.

 Using this technique transforms and ordinary grocery store ham into something your family will be talking about for months!

-You can line the bottom of your smoker with a layer of heavy-duty aluminum foil to make cleanup easy (poke a hole in the center if you are using Char-Broil’s Big Easy®).
+You can line the bottom of your smoker with a layer of heavy-duty aluminium foil to make cleanup easy (poke a hole in the centre if you are using Char-Broil’s Big Easy®).
 This protects the surface of your cooker from the burnt sugar glaze and makes your clean up quick and easy.